We may get commissions for purchases made through links in this post.

 When you’ve got a noticeable scratch you want to fix, you have the option of learning how to touch up paint on a car.
 That way, you don’t have to do without your car for any time, and you save money.

-The process sounds intimidating, but it’s really something anyone can do.
+The process sounds intimidating, but in many cases it’s something anyone can do.
 You just have to follow the instructions carefully and take your time with the paint.

 - Touch up paint.
 (For very small scratches, a touch up paint pen may be all you need.
 For bigger jobs, you’ll need spray paint or a can of paint.